tjd1234/cmpt225fall2023/lecture_notes/week3/Analysis_notes.md

 ### Asymptotic Notation: O-notation

-Computer scientists traditionally use **asymptotic notation** to help describe the running times of algorithms.
+Computer scientists traditionally use **asymptotic notation**, or **O-notation**, to help describe the running times of algorithms.
 We will define it precisely, and then see how to apply it.

 **Definition of O-notation**.
 Let $f(n)$ and $g(n)$ be functions that map non-negative integers to real numbers.
 We assume they return the number of key